GeoscienceAustralia/surveys-api/README.md

 Figure 1: The basic PROV-O classes and their relationships

 #### Survey Modelling
 We model a Survey as a temporal event which, according to PROV-O, means it is a type of *Activity*.
+As an *Activity*, a Survey will have access to all legal *Activity* properties, such as *startedAtTime* and *endedAtTime*, *atLocation*.
+See [Activity in PROV-O](https://www.w3.org/TR/prov-o/#Activity) for others.

 In addition to just modelling a Survey class, we model sub-classes of Survey being a Public Survey which is a Survey that GA delivers publicly.
 Likely a Public Survey is a Survey with some metadata removed which aligns with the GAPD where we have classes like Dataset and then Public Dataset, see Figure 2.